How UVC Dosimeters Work

 WHAT IS A UVC DOSIMETER?

-Our UVC Dosimeters are colorimetric indicators that visibly demonstrate an accumulated dose of UV-C energy.
-When exposed to ultraviolet germicidal irradiation (UVGI) at 254 nm, the patented photochromatic ink changes color based on the amount of accumulated dose (fluence) of UV-C that is delivered.
+UVC Dosimeters are colorimetric indicators that visibly demonstrate an accumulated dose of UV-C energy.
+When exposed to ultraviolet germicidal irradiation (UVGI), the patented photochromatic ink changes color based on the amount of accumulated dose (fluence) of UV-C that is delivered.

 ARE YOUR UVC DOSIMETERS VALIDATED?